 6. Project Deve elopment Rec uire ments/Information Products requi red to The work includes: produce Full Business Case Selection of school A range of detailed surveys, many of which are intrusive Extensive feasibility work in preparing and agreeing schemes with the Client and each school end user Scheme design and specification by all disciplines to a stage where Planning and Building Regulations applications can be submitted including payment of their fees Detailed design Specification, Project planning Procurement to a stage where contracts can be entered into and the scheme built.
-Estimated time to complete project development desi o 3 months to complete all prog gn and obtain target costs for s provided for final programme.
-Estimated cost to complete project development Development of proposals to FBC/Contract Award stage by EdSI and Acivico are estimated at £3,000,000.
-These costs will be incurred in progressing each scheme to stage D after which contracts can be entered into and construction can begin.
-Funding of development costs DfE Basic Need Grant Planned FBC date August 2017 onwards Planned date for Technical Completion September 2017 onwards
+Estimated time to complete project development o 3 months to complete all prog gn and obtain target costs for s provided for final programme.
+Estimated cost to Develop complete project EdSI an will be in elopment of proposals to FBC/ Il and Acivico are estimated at be incurred in progressing each ch contracts can be entered in £3,000,000.
+These costs in scheme to stage D after Funding of development costs DfE Basic Need Grant Planned FBC date August 2017 onwards Planned date for Technical Completion September 2017 onwards